 The GCAC Research Article Writing Boot Camp takes place on two consecutive days, from 9:00 to 4:30 each day.
 We provide a space conducive to thinking about, discussing and getting down to the business of writing—distraction-free with places to plug in your laptop.
 The camp is run by a facilitator knowledgeable about the ins and outs of writing research articles.
 We provide morning coffee, snacks, and lunch each day of the camp.
 You come prepared with your laptop and all the materials (e.g., research notes, lab results) you'll need to achieve your writing goals.

-To apply for a place in our December Camp, please submit a detailed personal statement in a paragraph or two to Dr. Peter Grav at email@example.com containing the following information:
+To apply for a place in our December Camp, please submit a personal statement to Dr. Peter Grav at firstname.lastname@example.org containing the following information:

 On your email, please use the subject line "RA Boot Camp."